eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

   DDS Router.
   This slightly improves the **performance** of the router.

+* New :code:`ThreadPool` class for handling parallel processing.
+  This allow to limit the number of threads spawned by the DDS Router, improving the performance of the application.

 Next release will include the following **major changes**:

 * New :ref:`yaml_validator`, a simple tool to assert the correctness of DDS Router configuration files.